scalabli/quo/docs/wincmd.rst

 Unicode Arguments
 -----------------

-Click internally is generally based on the concept that any argument can come in as either byte string or unicode string and conversion is performed to the type expected value as late as possible.
+Quo internally is generally based on the concept that any argument can come in as either byte string or unicode string and conversion is performed to the type expected value as late as possible.
 This has some advantages as it allows us to accept the data in the most appropriate form